Burrow comes up short of leading Bengals back to Super Bowl

 KANSAS CITY, Mo.
 (AP) — Joe Cool’s calm demeanor for the Cincinnati Bengals melted on a frigid night against the Kansas City Chiefs.

-The brilliant Bengals quarterback was sacked five times, threw two interceptions and was unable to drive downfield late in the fourth quarter of the AFC title game.
-That gave the Chiefs a chance in the closing seconds, and Patrick Mahomes made the Bengals pay, setting up Harrison Butker’s last-second field goal in a 23-20 victory Sunday night.
+The brilliant Bengals quarterback was sacked five times, threw two interceptions and was unable to drive his team downfield late in the fourth quarter of the AFC title game.
+That gave the Chiefs a chance in the closing seconds, and Patrick Mahomes made the Bengals pay, setting up Harrison Butker’s last-second field goal for a 23-20 victory Sunday night.

 The Bengals came in having beaten the Chiefs by three points three straight times, including last year’s AFC title game.

 Burrow finished with 270 yards passing and a touchdown, though the two picks were costly.
 He also was penalized for intentional grounding on the Bengals’ last possession, then was sacked by Chris Jones on third down.
-Cincinnati was forced to punt the ball back to Kansas City with 41 seconds to go — plenty of time for Mahomes.
+Cincinnati was forced to punt with 41 seconds to go — plenty of time for Mahomes.

 The All-Pro quarterback scrambled for a first down with 8 seconds left, and was pushed late out of bounds by Bengals linebacker Joseph Ossai.
 That was enough to give Butker an opportunity to kick the winning field goal.